TRONxLegend/QR-Code-Generator/README.md

 # QR Code Generator

-A simple and efficient QR Code generator written in [Programming Language] that allows you to generate QR Codes for various types of data.
+A simple and efficient QR Code generator written in JavaScript that allows you to generate QR Codes for various types of data.

 ## Features